conan-io/docs/reference/conanfile/methods/package_info.rst

 of the component.
 The dependency graph for components will be calculated and values will be aggregated in the correct order for each field.

 Conan validates that every direct dependency of a recipe is used in some ``(cpp_info/components).requires``, raising an error otherwise.
-This should not be necessary in most cases, as Conan already avoids propagating information that is not needed (for example, it doesn't propagate headers downstream unless ``transitive_headers=True``).

 If a dependency really has no relationship at all with the current package artifacts (not linked, not embedded, not exposing any of its headers), it can be added to ``self.cpp_info.ignored_requires`` to silence the validation: